XpiritCommunityEvents/HOL/myfirstaction.md

 # Creating your first Action Workflow
+In this hands-on lab your will create your first GitHub Action Workflow and learn how you can use Actions to automate tasks in your software development lifecycle.
+If you like more background information, please refer to the [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) pages on GitHub Docs.
+Good luck! 👍

 > Before you start with this lab, please remove the branch rule, so you can commit to the main branch without a pull request to speed up the process :smirk:

 1. Work inside your current repository `Microsoft-Bootcamp/attendee-<your-github-handle>`
-1. Create a `.github/workflows` directory in your repository on GitHub if this directory does not already exist.
+2. Create a `.github/workflows` directory in your repository on GitHub if this directory does not already exist.
-1. In the `.github/workflows` directory, create a file named `github-actions-demo.yml`.
+3. In the `.github/workflows` directory, create a file named `github-actions-demo.yml`.
-1. Copy the following YAML contents into the `github-actions-demo.yml` file:
+4. Copy the following YAML contents into the `github-actions-demo.yml` file:
 ```YAML
 name: GitHub Actions Demo
 on: [push]